timhettler/jQuery-mouseDelay/README.md

 * If the plug-in fails to load or you decide to remove it, the site won't break; events will just go back to firing immediately.

-In addition to rewriting the plug-in to utilize special events, I've also simplified the concept considerably.
-HoverIntent uses mousespeed as the determining factor that triggers the enter & leave events.
+In addition to rewriting the plug-in to utilize special events, I've also simplified the concept. hoverIntent uses mouse speed as the determining factor that triggers the enter & leave events.
 This works fine, but there is a lot of overhead involved with this.
 Mousemove events have to be bound & unbound each time a mouseenter or leave occurs in order to watch the cursor.
 This actually leads to some quirky behavior where a user could move their mouse within an element and the enter event suspends indefinitely.
+The functions associated with tracking and comparing mouse position also adds a considerable amout of code.
+For these reasons, I think the hoverIntent plug-in is over-engineered for most use-cases.

-It's something only a bored web developer would do, sure, but I think it illustrates that the HoverIntent plug-in is over-engineered. mouseDelay was built to solve a simple problem: *"When a cursor enters or leaves an element, wait a set amount of time.
+mouseDelay is built to solve a simple problem: *"When a cursor enters or leaves an element, wait a set amount of time.
 After that, if the cursor is still inside or outside the element, fire the appropriate event."*

 Usage
 =====